 Social Media Trends to Watch in 2018

-2. How can I reach them?
+Who is my audience and how can I reach them?

 To determine the best use of your time and effort, think of each platform as a tool for a job.
 If you are building a shed, you may have a tough time if you don’t have a hammer.
 In the same way, we want to reach our audience proactively and organically where they are, on a day-to-day basis.